hackfestca/hfscoreboard/README.rst

 Core
 ----

 On heavy load, this setup on OpenBSD for presentation and application tier may raise "too many opened files" errors.
-This can be fixed by creating a login class in `/etc/login.conf`.
+This can be fixed by creating a login class with specific properties in `/etc/login.conf`.
 Simply append the following lines:

         hfscoreboard:\
             :datasize=infinity:\